camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 description: "Analyze how to configure the Zeebe gateway, including byte sizes, time units, paths, and sample YAML snippets."
 ---

+The Zeebe Gateway can be configured similarly to the broker via the `application.yaml` file or environment variables.
 A complete gateway configuration template is available in the [Zeebe repository](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/gateway.yaml.template).

 ## Conventions